• Skip to primary navigation

 I love this simple dish just the way it is, but sometimes it's fun to mix things up a bit.
 Here are a few variations to try.

-• Add some garlic powder, garlic salt, chili flakes or other simple seasonings of your choice.
+• Experiment with Seasonings: Add some garlic powder, garlic salt, chili flakes, or other simple seasonings or blend of seasonings you enjoy.

-• Toss in some fresh garlic in the last minute or two of cooking for more great flavor.
+• Love Fresh Garlic: Toss in some fresh garlic in the last minute or two of cooking for more great flavor.
+It's best to add it at the end so it doesn't burn during the cooking process.

-• Top finished dish with chili crisp or fresh herbs.
+• Finishing Touches: Top finished dish with chili crisp or chopped fresh herbs for some color and a splash of flavor.

-• Add bell peppers along with the onions for an extra serving of veggies.
+• More Veggies: You can also add bell peppers along with the onions for an extra serving of veggies.

 Cubed Yukon gold potatoes on a wood cutting board with a chef's knife.